The Haywire Heart is the first book to examine heart arrhythmia in athletes.

 Land of Second Chances is the incredible true story of struggle, hope, and the life-giving promise of redemption through the unifying power of sport.

-Topics: 2016 Summer Olympian Sale, Adrien Niyonshuti, African cycling, book club pick, cycling history, gifts, hardcover, Jonathan Boyer, MTB, Olympics, professional cycling, Rwanda, Team Rwanda, Tom Ritchey, Winter Reads
+Topics: 2016 Summer Olympian Sale, Adrien Niyonshuti, African cycling, airplane reads, book club pick, cycling history, gifts, hardcover, Jonathan Boyer, MTB, Olympics, professional cycling, Rwanda, Team Rwanda, Tom Ritchey, Winter Reads

 Feed Zone Portables offers 75 all-new portable snack recipes for athletes to use before, during, or after workouts.